 - 1 handful seedless grapes

-Drain the pineapple can and save the syrup.
-Give the syrup to a wider bowl.
+- Drain the pineapple can and save the syrup.
+Pour the syrup into a wider bowl.
 Or you could drain the mandarins first and use their syrup instead, whichever you prefer.

-In the meantime soak the gelatin granules according to the packet's instructions.
-In case of Dr. Oetker gelatin granules soak them in 10 tablespoons cold water for 10 minutes.
+- In the meantime soak the gelatin granules according to the packet's instructions.
+In my case (Dr. Oetker gelatin granules) I soaked them in 10 tablespoons cold water for 10 minutes.

-When the custard has reached room temperature, whisk the heavy cream until stiff.
+- When the custard has reached room temperature, beat the heavy cream until stiff.
 Set 3-4 tablespoons of the whipped cream aside for the decoration of the cake.
 Fold the rest of the whipped cream gradually and carefully into the custard.

 - Set some of the pineapple pieces, mandarins, and grapes aside for the decoration of the cake.
 Fold the rest of the fruit into the custard-cream mixture.